 Adding the equity of the sponsor, and the loan to be granted by banks, we will get 16,971.15, which is the total price to be paid for the LBO transaction.

 Dividing it by the total diluted number of shares, we will realize that the purchase price per share is 77.14.

 The current market value is just 5, which gives us more than 14x premium.
 If this company is real, this could be the next WhatsApp!

-The LBO Model definition can be described by three terms: buy, wait and sell.
+The LBO Modeling definition can be described by three terms: buy, wait, and sell.
 It’s very similar to trading stocks or debt securities in exchanges.

 Download your free LBO Model in XLS format so that you can have your own copy to practice on.